ingonyama-zk/developer-docs/docs/icicle/overview.md

 ### Vast.ai

-[Vast.ai](https://vast.ai/) is a golabl GPU marketplace where you can rent many different types of GPUs by the hour for [competitve pricing](https://vast.ai/pricing).
+[Vast.ai](https://vast.ai/) is a global GPU marketplace where you can rent many different types of GPUs by the hour for [competitive pricing](https://vast.ai/pricing).
 They provide on-demand and interruptible rentals depending on your need or use case; you can learn more about their rental types [here](https://vast.ai/faq#rental-types).